The project leverages

 To update the project with the most recent available code you have to follow these steps:

-$ cd <your_intel_owl_directory> # go into the project directory $ git pull # pull new changes $ python start.py prod stop # kill the currently running IntelOwl containers $ python start.py prod up --build # restart the IntelOwl application
+$ cd <your_intel_owl_directory> # go into the project directory $ git pull # pull new changes $ python3 start.py prod down # kill and destroy the currently running IntelOwl containers $ python3 start.py prod up # restart the IntelOwl application

 Users upgrading from previous versions need to manually move